-Tthe ORC also turns on the Airbag Warning Light for 2.5 to 8 seconds for a self-check when the ignition is first turned on.
+Also, the ORC turns on the Airbag Warning Light in the instrument panel for approximately six to eight seconds for a self-check when the ignition is first turned on.
 After the self-check, the Airbag Warning Light will turn off.
-If the ORC detects a malfunction in any part of the system, it turns on the Airbag Warning Light either momentarily or continuously.
-A single chime will sound if the light comes on again after initial start up.
+If the ORC detects a malfunction in any part of the system, it turns on the Airbag Warning Light, either momentarily or continuously.
+A single chime will sound if the light comes on again after initial startup.